aarontwillcock/ucmst-vexiq/README.md

 3. Drive a motor using a Vex IQ controller joystick, and
 4. Select a different controller joystick axis (channel) to control the motor

+# Advanced Programming

-## Step 13: Controller Intro - Using Multiple Buttons
+## Step 13: Code Structure
 Skim through [these slides](https://google.com) to learn how to:
+1. Structure your RobotC code and
+2. Organize Input, Logic, and Output

+## Step 14: Controller Intro - Using Multiple Buttons
+Skim through [these slides](https://google.com) to learn how to:
 1. Create multiple button variables,
 2. Get multiple button values,
 3. Use two buttons to control one motor, and
 4. Stop motors using if-elseif-else statements

-## Step 14: Controller Intro - Using Multiple Joysticks
+## Step 15: Controller Intro - Using Multiple Joysticks
 Skim through [these slides](https://google.com) to learn how to:
 1. Create multiple joystick variables,
 2. Get multiple joystick values, and